tautaus/tautaus/README.md

-- 🌱 I’m currently learning everything. :pig:
+- 🌱 I’m currently html and js. :pig:
 - 🤔 I’m looking for help with everything. :pig2:
 - 📫 How to reach me: sunt9751@gmail.com
 - Graduated from University of Toronto.
 Data Science and Applied Math.